shasut/project_stn/README.md

-# This repository contains deep learning based computer vision example experiments.
+## Deep learning based computer vision example experiments.

 ## Requirements
 Python (>=3.6), PyTorch (>=1.9), transformers (4.11.3).

-## Datasets
+## Goal
-The used datasets are MNIST, SVHN and STL10.
+The goal of this project to compare performances of different kinds of model architectures for image classification task.
+A number of networks are implemented.
+For classification task, 10-class classifcation of hand written digit (MINIST) images are performed.
+Additionally, color digits (SVHN) and natural images classifications are also performed.

 ## Implemented Networks
 The following different types of networks are implement for multiclass classification task.